 Conveyance channels are not located on or in the immediate vicinity of the site.
-However, interceptor swales have been designed for a sediment trap during construction and they must be stabilized during construction.

 Element 9: Control Pollutants

 Design, install, implement and maintain effective pollution prevention measures to minimize the discharge of pollutants.
 The suggested BMPs are:

 Concrete Handling (BMP C151) Sawcutting and Surfacing Pollution Prevention (BMP C152) Material Delivery, Storage and Containment (BMP C153)